Zhyrovichy Monastery: History

 The complex of buildings of the monastery in Zhyrovichy includes many more facilities which were mostly built in the 17-18 centuries.
-Among these buildings there seminary building, residential housing for the monks and seminarians, outbuildings and more.
-Outside the main territory of the monastery in the village Zhyrovichy located a few objects that although there are separate yet related to the monastery.
-First of all, it is the bell tower, built in 1828 in front of the main cathedral of the monastery.
+Among these buildings there seminary building, residential housing for the monks and seminarians, outbuildings.
+Outside the main territory of the monastery in the village Zhyrovichy a few objects are located that although there are separate yet are related to the monastery.
+There is the bell tower, built in 1828 in front of the main cathedral of the monastery.
 The bell tower in the village Zhyrovichy be performed under the church and the monastery, it is more not only like a bell tower as another separate temple.
-Belfry made on such a scale is a very unique attraction of Belarus.
+Belfry made on such a scale is a unique attraction of Belarus.
 In Zhyrovichy there are two saints source.

 A copy of the stone image was brought to Rome, where it is revered as the Madonna del Popolo in the Church of Sts.
 Sergio and Bacchus.
 In 1730, Athanasius Sheptitsky, Greek Catholic Metropolitan of Kiev and Galicia, solemnly crowned the Mother of God of Zhyrovichy with a Roman crown blessed by Pope Benedict XIII.
 Being in the hands of uniats, the sacred image was deeply celebrated by both uniats and catholics.
 A great reverence to this icon was shown by the kings of Poland.
 In the 1839, the monastery returned to Orthodoxy.

 In 1915, the icon was moved to the crypt of St. Basil’s Cathedral on Red Square in Moscow.
 Smuggled out of the Soviet Union in a shipment of jam, it returned to the Grodno diocese in 1938, missing most of its ornaments.
 Nowadays the icon is kept in the cathedral of the Holy Blessed Virgin's Assumption, in the monastery of Zhirovichy.